jeremehancock/Ludanta/README.md

 ```
 The bullet point (•) indicates that transcoding is active for that stream.

+You can also use the `-d` flag to give more details for each stream.

 ## Updates
 Ludanta includes an automatic update system that:
 - Creates backups of your current version